jathindra07/MORSE_CODE-CONVERTOR/README.md

 python --version

 * When a number is displayed (ex.
-Python 3.10.6): That is GREAT!
-You may carry on to Step 2.
+Python 3.10.6 ):

 * If the result of the operation is an error (such as the "command not found" error): Installing Python is the primary task then.
 Just google "install python" and get the latest version from the official python.org.
 Additionally, if you are installing it on Windows please make sure that you check the box "Add Python to PATH" as it will keep you from having a lot of trouble later on.

-📂 Step 2: Grabbing the Code (The Download)
+ Step 2: Grabbing the Code

 Might the Morse code project be just a single file (we'll call it morse_translator.py) :